 Fig. 1.
 Scars along the lateral surface of the lower extremity

-To enhance the outcomes of the treatment and speed up the client’s recovery we used Bodywall technology to stretch the scar tissue.
+To enhance the treatment’s outcomes and speed up the client’s recovery, we used Bodywall technology to stretch the scar tissue.
 ScarsAway treatment was used in combination with Bodywall (see video above).
-It allowed us to place the affected part of the body into the ideal position in regard to building up the tension in the scar tissue while the tool was used.
+It allowed us to place the affected part of the body into the ideal position to build up the tension in the scar tissue while the tool was used.

 The client has statistically significant improvements in ROM.
 Dermal adhesions have been reduced by over 60%.
 Scar tissue has been reduced by over 50% in height in relation to the surrounding derma.
 The skin surface of the damaged tissue regained elasticity, color and texture.
 Figure 2 shows the client’s ROM (knee flexion) before and after the treatment.